yildirimalper/sec-10k-filings-text-analysis/README.md

 In the **Fine-Tuning a Model** part, "yiyanghkust/finbert-pretrain" was fine-tuned step-by-step using the `financial_phrasebank` dataset.

-In the third part, the "yiyanghkust/finbert-pretrain" and fine-tuned FinBERTs are implemented over scraped SEC 10-K filings and `financial_phrasebank` respectively.
-In the last part, the last hidden states of `financial_phrasebank` are obtained and feature extraction models with Random Forest and a Neural Network are developed and implemented.
+In the third part, the "yiyanghkust/finbert-pretrain" and fine-tuned FinBERT are implemented over scraped SEC 10-K filings and `financial_phrasebank` respectively.
+In the last part, the last hidden states of `financial_phrasebank` are obtained and feature extraction models with Random Forest Classifier and a Neural Network are developed and implemented.

 Note that the `filings_url.py` file contains a code chunk that retrieves 400 filings URLs, and these URLs, which are scraped for the project, are stored in the `filings_url.txt` file.